 d) shall set the <p-id> child element of the <presence> root element to a globally unique value.

 NOTE: This procedure deviates from IETF RFC 3903 [37] by possibly including an application/pidf+xml MIME body when refreshing the expiration time for one or more groups.
-The use of this MIME body provides the ability to refresh affiliation or to deaffiliate multiple groups in a single message.
+The use of this MIME body provides the ability to refresh affiliation or to affiliate additional group(s) in a single message.

+6) if the targeted MCPTT user is no longer interested in any MCPTT group at the targeted MCPTT client, shall set the Expires header field according to IETF RFC 3903 [37], to zero;